 Over the past two years I've been working on the Groundwork programme as Learning Coordinator.
 The public programme is live this summer, showing international art in a wide variety of settings in Cornwall.
 This was a recent highlight – two Sean Lynch films and a wonderful artist talk in Helston Museum, a perfect setting for Sean's re-consideration and re-complication of our everyday. www.groundwork.art

-In my role as Learning Curator, Adult Programmes I programme Late at Tate.
-'Judder Shudder’ took place on Friday 13 April 2018 and featured solo and collaborative performances by Jonathan Baldock and Florence Peake.
+Curated Late at Tate as part of my role as Learning Curator at Tate St Ives.
+‘Judder Shudder’ took place on Friday 13 April 2018 and featured solo and collaborative performances by Jonathan Baldock and Florence Peake.
 Inspired by the theatricality of Barbara Hepworth’s wheeled plinths in her studio at the Palais de Danse, the performance blurred sculpture, costume and performer to create an act of absurd ritualism, at once humorous and tense, light and dark.
-The performances and exhibitions were complemented by a film programme featuring works by Rachael Jones, Anna Lucas & Alice Walton, Frances Scott and Florence Peake and footage from the recent collaborative performance of Rubato Dance with costumes by Jonathan Baldock.
-With enormous thanks from the Learning team to everyone involved for supporting the delivery of the programme for over 300 visitors on the night.
+Film programme featuring works by Rachael Jones, Anna Lucas & Alice Walton, Frances Scott and Florence Peake and footage from the recent collaborative performance of Rubato Dance with costumes by Jonathan Baldock.

 Through my role as Learning Curator, Adult Programmes at Tate St Ives I commissioned artist Abigail Reynolds to create a performance for the re-opening of the gallery in October 2017.
 Abigail worked with Gareth Churcher, Leader of the St Keverne Band and founder of the Cornwall Music Trust to produce a mirrored performance for two choirs who marked the new territory of the gallery, in and out of the building.
 Over 4,000 people witnessed the two performances on the first public day of the new gallery. www.abigailreynolds.com

-Co-curating Late at Tate at Tate St Ives on Friday 16 June with artist, Naomi Frears.
-The event features dancer Kuldip Singh-Barmi, raconteur David Bramwell, performance artist Chloe Cooper and screenings from artists including Anna Lucas, Dan Scott and including my own new film ‘In and Out of Love’.
+Co-curated Late at Tate at Tate St Ives on Friday 16 June with artist, Naomi Frears.
+The event featured dancer Kuldip Singh-Barmi, raconteur David Bramwell, performance artist Chloe Cooper and screenings from artists including Anna Lucas, Dan Scott and including my own new film ‘In and Out of Love’.